enso-org/enso/doc/design/runtime/runtime.md

   tier (the specifics can come later).
 - A description of the trade-off this JIT layer makes.
 - An analysis of how we can use the W^X mitigation.
+- An examination of the JIT as a solution to non-type-erased code.
 -->

 ### 7 - JIT Tier 2